cristeab/dvb-t_scanner/README.md

 dvb-t_scanner
 =============

-Scans the DVB-T channels for existing stations
+Scans DVB-T channels in order to find the available stations for a specific location